-Pass Labs' HPA-1 Headphone Amplifier can deliver full-range dynamics across the entire frequency range.
+The Pass Labs HPA-1 is a Class A headphone amp that was designed to amplify headphones with impedances of 15 ohms to 600 ohms.
+It can deliver full-range dynamics across the entire frequency range.
 The HPA-1 can even drive headphones that present difficult loads in terms of impedance, power consumption or both.

+In order to stand out from the crowd, Pass Labs conceptually designed the HPA-1 as a real Class-A power amplifier, not as an accessory offering only incremental performance gains.
+The HPA-1 cuts no corners in the circuit design and spares no necessary expense in execution.
 The foundation of the HPA-1's engineering is a custom, low-noise shielded toroidal power transformer feeding a discreet low noise regulated power supply for the audio circuits.
 The importance of the power supply is often overlooked and plays a large part in the overall performance of the amplifier.

+The HPA-1's amplifier circuits are low-feedback, wide-bandwidth discreet designs employing J-Fet input stages and Class A-biased direct-coupled MOSFET output stages.
 The HPA-1 easily drives headphones presenting loads from 15 to 600 ohms, particularly excelling on planar headphone designs.
 The sound is rich and detailed.

 The HPA-1 has a single high-quality headphone jack on the front panel, two sets of single-ended analog inputs via RCA jacks on the rear panel, and also a set of switchable "Preamp" line-level output jacks on the rear panel.
 There are no compromises with the HPA-1 when used as a stereo preamp, and it will compete against contemporary preamplifiers.
 The rear panel holds the power switch and fuse.
 Volume control is via a hefty rotary knob connected to an ALPS Potentiometer.
 The other front-panel controls are three pushbuttons to select inputs or to engage the Preamp output.